Lori Ehrlich: Election

-In February 2008 Ehrlich competed for the seat vacated by Doug Petersen.
+In February 2008, Ehrlich competed for the seat vacated by Doug Petersen.
 Ehrlich beat Cesar Achilla of Swampscott in the Democratic Primary by 6214 votes to 2899.
 Ehrlich went on to compete in the March 4 Special Election against Republican John Blaisdell and Independent Mark Barry, both from Marblehead.
 Ehrlich won the Special Election with 56% of the vote, winning all precincts but one.
 Blaisdell finished second with 35% of the vote, and Barry in third with 9%.

 Ehrlich was re-elected in November 2008 with 56.6% of the vote.
 Republican John Blaisdell came in 2nd with 34.6% and Independent Mark Barry finished 3rd with 8% of the vote.
-Ehrlich triumphed in all but one of the district's 15 precincts, the exception being Marblehead's 7th precinct where Blaisdell won by 5 votes.
+Ehrlich triumphed in all but one of the district's 15 precincts, the exception being Marblehead's 7th precinct where Blaisdell won by five votes.

 For her third term, Ehrlich faced off with a Republican opponent Katherine Kozitza on November 2, 2010.
 Ehrlich won every precinct in the district to an overall 65% return.
-She was sworn in on January 5, 2011 to begin her third term and is now serving her sixth term in the Massachusetts legislature.
+She was sworn in on January 5, 2011, to begin her third term.